nuejs/www/docs2/tutorials/build-a-simple-spa.md

 echo '<app/>' > index.html
 ```

 Well done!
-Your first Nue single-page application is ready 🍾🍾

-You can start developing it with `nue` command:
+Your first Nue single-page application is ready 🍾🍾.
+You can start developing it with a plain `nue` command inside the project directory:

 ```
 nue
 ```

-You can now see an empty page at [localhost:8080](http://localhost:8080/)
+You should now see an empty page at [localhost:8080](http://localhost:8080/)

+[media]
+  small: /img/hello-spa.png
+  large: /img/hello-spa-big.png
+  width: 600

 ## HTML source